gjcooper/dodoc/template_contract.md

 Consultant represents and warrants that Consultant and each officer or employee thereof who renders Services hereunder:

-1.
 1. shall perform the Services in accordance with the highest standards of professional skill and that for a period of six (6) months from the completion date of the Services, Consultant shall, at no charge to Company, furnish such materials and services as may be necessary to correct any defects in the materials or deliverables developed under the applicable Statement of Work;

 2. shall comply with all applicable federal and other jurisdictional laws, including local laws, in performing the Services;

-3. has a legal right to remain and work in Canada and, if any of the Services are performed in the United States or on behalf of the United States Government, the United States, and that Consultant shall indemnify, defend and hold Company harmless against any claims, penalties, fees or charges of any kind whatsoever arising out of or as a result of Consultant’s failure to comply with applicable immigration laws;

-4. it has the authority and capacity to enter into this Agreement and it is not subject to any restrictive covenant or other legal obligation which prohibits the Consultant from performing the Services;
+3. it has the authority and capacity to enter into this Agreement and it is not subject to any restrictive covenant or other legal obligation which prohibits the Consultant from performing the Services;

-5. hasn’t any relationship with any third party with whom Company has contracted which would cause such person to have a conflict of interest in relation to this Agreement or in respect of the Services.
+4. hasn’t any relationship with any third party with whom Company has contracted which would cause such person to have a conflict of interest in relation to this Agreement or in respect of the Services.
 Should any such conflict of interest arise during the term of this Agreement, the Consultant covenants and agrees to immediately notify Company; and

-6. is and will continue to be, where applicable, a GST / HST registrant in accordance with the Excise Tax Act (Canada) for the term of this Agreement.
+5. is and will continue to be, where applicable, a GST registrant in accordance with the A New Tax System (Goods and Services Tax) Act 1999 (Australia).